Isidor Rabi: Later life

 A legacy of the Manhattan Project was the network of national laboratories, but none was located on the East Coast.
 Rabi and Ramsey assembled a group of universities in the New York area to lobby for their own national laboratory.
 When Zacharias, who was now at MIT, heard about it, he set up a rival group at MIT and Harvard.
-Rabi had discussions with Major General Leslie R. Groves, Jr., the director of the Manhattan Project, who was willing to go along with a new national laboratory, but only one.
+Rabi had discussions with Major General Leslie R. Groves Jr., the director of the Manhattan Project, who was willing to go along with a new national laboratory, but only one.
 Moreover, while the Manhattan Project still had funds, the wartime organization was expected to be phased out when a new authority came into existence.
 After some bargaining and lobbying by Rabi and others, the two groups came together in January 1946.
 Eventually nine universities (Columbia, Cornell, Harvard, Johns Hopkins, MIT, Princeton, Pennsylvania, Rochester and Yale) came together, and on January 31, 1947, a contract was signed with the Atomic Energy Commission (AEC), which had replaced the Manhattan Project, that established the Brookhaven National Laboratory.

 Rabi suggested to Edoardo Amaldi that Brookhaven might be a model that Europeans could emulate.
 Rabi saw science as a way of inspiring and uniting a Europe that was still recovering from the war.
 An opportunity came in 1950 when he was named the United States Delegate to the United Nations Educational, Scientific and Cultural Organization (UNESCO).
 At a UNESCO meeting at the Palazzo Vecchio in Florence in June 1950, he called for the establishment of regional laboratories.
-These efforts bore fruit; in 1952, representatives of eleven countries came together to create the Conseil Européen pour la Recherche Nucléaire (CERN).
+These efforts bore fruit; in 1952, representatives of eleven countries came together to create the Conseil Européen pour la Recherche Nucléaire (CERN or European Organization for Nuclear Research).
 Rabi received a letter from Bohr, Heisenberg, Amaldi and others congratulating him on the success of his efforts.
 He had the letter framed and hung it on the wall of his home office.